Effects of Defects in Superconducting Phase of Twisted Bilayer Graphene: Conclusion

 \section{Conclusion}

-In this work, we find that for different pairing symmetries, the number and property of bound states are different.
+In single impurity case, we find that for different pairing symmetries, the number and property of bound states are different.
 The results can be summarized in the table below.

 For $s$-wave phase, bound states never emerge; for $(d+id)$-wave phase, bound states emerge only when the impurity strength $u$ is small; and for $(p+ip)$-wave phase bound states always emerge.
 Thus, the number and property of bound states can serve as an indicator to show in which superconducting phase the TBG system is.
-Recently, STM experiments have successfully detected the local DOS of the TBG\cite{Xie2019,Kerelsky2019,Jiang2019,2019arXiv190102997C} without impurities.
-There are some methods to introduce defects into the graphene\cite{doi:10.1063/1.4945587,gonzalez-herrero_atomic-scale_2016}, and the effect of defects can be then detected by STM experiments.
-We hope further STM results can determine the pairing symmetry of the superconducting TBG by examining the number of bound states.

-When the strength or density of impurities is large, superconductivity in $(d+id)$-wave phase and $(p+ip)$-wave phase can be fully destroyed.
-This can also help us to determine whether the superconductivity in the TBG is conventional or unconventional.
+In multi-impurity case, when the strength or density of impurities is large, superconductivity in $(d+id)$-wave phase and $(p+ip)$-wave phase can be fully destroyed.